KLEF-ompg-ECE/genetic-algorithms-venkatprasad67/README.md

 # Assignment 2 — Genetic Algorithm: Knapsack Problem
 ## Observation Report

 **Student Name  :** K. Venkat Prasad
 **Student ID    :** 2310040076
 **Date Submitted:** 09/03/2026

 ---

-## How to Submit

-1. Run each experiment following the instructions below
-2. Fill in every answer box — do not leave placeholders
-3. Make sure the `plots/` folder contains all required images
-4. Commit this README and the `plots/` folder to your GitHub repo

----

 ## Before You Begin — Read the Code

-Open `ga_knapsack.py` and read through it.
-Then answer these questions.

-**Q1.
+### Q1.
 What does the `fitness()` function return?
-Why does an overweight solution score 0?**
+Why does an overweight solution score 0?

-The fitness() function returns the total value of selected items if their total weight is within the limit.
-If the weight exceeds the maximum capacity, it returns 0.This prevents invalid solutions from being selected during evolution.
+The `fitness()` function returns the total value of selected items if their total weight is within the limit.
+If the weight exceeds the maximum capacity, it returns 0.
+This prevents invalid solutions from being selected during evolution.

-**Q2.
+---

+### Q2.
 What does `tournament_select()` do?
-Why are higher-fitness individuals more likely to be chosen?**
+Why are higher-fitness individuals more likely to be chosen?

-tournament_select() randomly selects a small group of individuals and chooses the one with highest fitness.
+`tournament_select()` randomly selects a small group of individuals and chooses the one with the highest fitness.
 Higher-fitness individuals are more likely to win tournaments.
 This helps good solutions survive and reproduce.

-**Q3.
-Look at the `run_ga()` loop.
-Find this line:**
+---

+### Q3.
+What does this line do?
+Why is it important?

 ```python
 next_gen = [best_chromosome[:]]
 ```
-**What is this doing?
-Why is it important to always keep the best solution?**

 This line copies the best chromosome into the next generation unchanged.
 This is called elitism.
 It ensures the best solution is never lost during crossover or mutation.